sudarshansarpa/maven/README.md

 - Automating Kubernetes Deployment with Helm and Shared Libraries

 ### **Day 40 - Other Ways to Install Jenkins**
 - Installing Jenkins on Kubernetes using Helm

+**Congratulations!** You've successfully completed the 40 Days of DevOps: Zero to Hero.
+Now, you're all set to confidently attend interviews and crack them!